Two Eclipses Across Texas

 2. Annular solar eclipse: The Moon’s distance from Earth varies by roughly 31,000 miles (50,000 km).
 If an eclipse occurs when the Moon is farther away than average, the Moon isn’t quite wide enough to completely cover the Sun.
 That leaves a “ring of fire” around the Moon.

-3. Hybrid solar eclipse: On rare occasions, the beginning and end of a solar eclipse can be annular, with a total eclipse sandwiched between.
+3. Hybrid solar eclipse: On rare occasions, the beginning and end of a solar eclipse can be annular, with a total eclipse sandwiched in between.

 4. Partial solar eclipse: When the Moon blocks only a part of the Sun it creates a partial eclipse.
 All solar eclipses include partial phases, while some eclipses offer only partial coverage, with the Moon-Sun alignment not quite precise enough for a total or annular period.

-How to View a Solar Eclipse Safely
+Solar Eclipse Safely

 Adequate protection includes: